topmonks/Calamar-Web3-Grants-Program/applications/Calamar.md

 ### Team's experience

-Antonina Nesmelova and Richard Jedlička developed the first version of Calamar explorer.
+All of our team members developed the first version of Calamar explorer.

 Antonina Nesmelova is young and enthusiastic web-developer with 3,5 years experience with web applications development, including a year and a half of experience in the world of crypto: development of dApps and smart contracts.

-<span style="background-color: yellow">TODO</span>
+Radek Jakl invented the design for Calamar.
+He has many years experience in graphic and UI/UX design.

+Jan Lopusek co-founded the startup studio for TopMonks software house, he is experienced project manager and business developer

 ### Team Code Repos